International Student Work Experience Program

 Employers

-Application process and criteria
+Application Process and Criteria

-Positions must be located within the greater Edmonton, Alberta area.
-All applications are reviewed and are subject to an approval process based on a number of factors including quality of work experience, hourly salary, number of weeks and hours per week offered.
+All applications are reviewed on a first come, first served basis and are subject to an approval process based on a number of factors including quality of work experience, potential learning outcomes, number of weeks and hours per week offered.
 Employers will be notified of the status of their application(s) mid-March.
 Successful applicants will be provided with further recruiting and administrative information.

 Applications should include as much detail as possible about the position summary, duties and career-related skill information.
-Approved positions must be posted on campusBRIDGE.
+Approved positions must be posted on campusBRIDGE .

 Audience